 Today we only know of 51 perfect numbers so it's natural to ask how many there are in total.
 Will we ever run out of perfect numbers, or are there infinitely many?
 As of yet, nobody knows the answer.
 It is one of the mysteries that still remain, and which make perfect numbers so intriguing.

 So much for even perfect numbers.
 But what about odd ones?
 Do they even exist?
 This is what we will look at in the next article.

 About the author

-Dylan Johnson is a college student who will be starting a doctorate program in maths next fall.
-He is particularly fond of number theory, because he adores how some of its most accessible problem statements — such as perfect numbers, Fermat's Last Theorem, and the distribution of prime numbers — require intricate and complex solutions.
-When he's not thinking about number theory, he likea rock climbing, listening to music, and playing games.
+Kyrie Johnson is a college student who will be starting a doctorate programme in maths next fall.
+They are particularly fond of number theory because they adore how some of its most accessible problem statements — such as perfect numbers, Fermat's Last theorem, and the distribution of prime numbers — require intricate and complex solutions.
+When they're not thinking about number theory, they like rock climbing, listening to music, and playing games.